cloud-barista/cloud-barista.github.io/README.md

-Welcome to Cloud-Barista!!
+Welcome to Cloud-Barista!
 ===========================

-## This website is for introduction about Cloud-Barista Platform(opensource software).
+## This website is for information sharing about Cloud-Barista Technology and Community.

 This site is created with a jekyll theme, Solid(https://github.com/st4ple/solid-jekyll/).